cogentcore/cogent/README.md

 # TODO

-* click on layer name to edit layer params

 * lineno too conservative in not rendering bottom
 * don't render top text, lineno if out of range
 * always display cursor when typing!